dd32/td-gh-ex/readme.txt

 Set a small number for a high arc, and high number for a low arc.

 == Changelog ==

+= 1.9 2019-05-08 =
+Added license file.
+Updated required WordPress version and PHP version.
+Improved support for the block editor.
+Improved the option that hides all images.
+Added an option to upload an image that replaces the bunny.
+Minor style improvements for when the animations are turned off.
+Code style changes to better match WordPress coding standards and html5.
+Increased color contrast and removed duplicate links to improve accessibility.

 = 1.8 2017-08-06 =
 Fixed a missing placeholder for the comments number in comments.php line 29.